School of Graduate and Postdoctoral Studies

 - Submit Transcripts

-- Must be submitted from each college and university you have attended.
+- Must be submitted from each college and university you have attended (including junior/community colleges and other institutions whose coursework may be listed as transfer work on another transcript).

 - Mailing directions, and a routing sheet that can be provided to each institution, are provided in the application.
+Materials must be sent directly to RFUCAS.
 Transcripts sent to Rosalind Franklin University cannot be accepted.

 - The university reserves the right to initiate an international transcript evaluation by an approved US evaluation agency such as World Education Services www.wes.org.
 By submitting this application for admission, an individual grants permission to the university to do so.